Capgemini/capgemini.github.io/_posts/2015-05-15-drupal-integration-patterns.md

-[Headless Drupal](https://github.com/davidhwang/horseman) is a phrase that has gained a lot of momentum in the Drupal community - the basic concept being that Drupal purely responds with RESTful endpoints, and completely independant front-end code using frameworks such as Angular.js is used to render the data and completely separate content from presentation.
+[Headless Drupal](https://github.com/davidhwang/horseman) is a phrase that has gained a lot of momentum in the Drupal community - the basic concept being that Drupal purely responds with RESTful endpoints, and completely independent front-end code using frameworks such as Angular.js is used to render the data and completely separate content from presentation.

 Personally, I prefer to think of a "nearly headless" approach - where Drupal is